dondi/GRNsight/database/schema/README.md

 ### 1. Settings Database

-The `settings` table stores the default expression dataset name that is used for the node coloring dropdown menu in GRNsight.
+The `settings` table stores the default database name for the node coloring dropdown menu.
+Question: is this optional?

-You need to change the default expression dataset name by following these steps:
+To change the default database name, follow these steps:

 1. **Log in to the Database**